-Change the Start-Up Kit
+Change the Start-Up Kit or Surface Start-Up Kit

 The console does not have to be powered down to start a new case.
-A new catheter, patient temperature probe and Start-Up Kit are required for each patient - see Disposal of Used Components on page 62.
+A new catheter or surface pad, patient temperature probe. and Start-Up Kit or Surface Start-Up Kit are required for each patient - see Disposal of Used Components on page 71.
 To immediately start a new case without powering down: